How to Create Twitter Threads That Get Engagement

 Compile threads into readable articles

-How many tweets can be in a thread?
+How many tweets can be in a Twitter thread?

 Twitter allows up to 25 tweets in a single thread when composing.
-You can add more by replying to the last tweet.
+You can extend threads by replying to the last tweet, essentially creating unlimited length threads.

 Start Creating Engaging Twitter Threads Today